 Turn tab customers into recurring buyers through clear benefits and organized payment behavior.

 Another key point is separating strategic discounts from panic discounts.
 Cutting prices just to avoid losing a sale, combined with unpaid tabs, destroys your margin.
 Smart combos with well-planned pricing increase average ticket per customer.
-When you connect this with QR-driven campaigns such as QR Ads designed for physical-location engagement, you guide customers to choose better options rather than cheaper ones.
+Guide customers to choose better options rather than cheaper ones.

-Pro Tip: Start calling on-time payers your “VIP Customers” and invite them into your loyalty program.
+Start calling on-time payers your "VIP Customers" and invite them into your loyalty program.
 Announce it at the counter, on social media, and in the waiting line.
-See how VISU helps businesses build interactive customer journeys.
+The message is simple: pay on time, get treated better.

 The goal is to turn waiting into experience.
-Make your menu easy to see, quickly explain how ordering works, encourage customers to choose in advance, and use a QR Code so they can view combos and specials while waiting.
+Make your menu easy to see.
+Quickly explain how ordering works.
+Encourage customers to choose in advance.
+Use a QR Code so they can view combos and specials while waiting.
 This reduces the perception of delay and increases the chance of an upsell.

 Food trailer owner reviewing daily sales and organized financial records.